emiyl/dumpling-classic/README.md

 Currently the software will dump _all_ games (or updates/DLC/saves) on internal storage.
 In a later update a feature will be added to only dump specific games.

-Dumpling also only supports dumping from internal storage, but dumping from disk and USB will be coming soon.
+Dumpling also only supports dumping from internal storage and USB, but disk dumping will be coming